perltidy/perltidy/t/snippets/README.md

 - Add a file rt834587.par with one line '-xyzzy'.
 You can skip this step if there are no special parameters.
 - Enter 'make' and follow the directions
-- Enter .RUNME.sh if everything looks good
+- Enter './RUNME.sh' if everything looks good
 - Look at the packing list file and verify that the new script is at the end.
 You should see names for two cases, 'rt834587.def' and 'rt834587.rt834587', the first corresponding to running with default parameters and the second with '-xyzzy' parameter.